Quite Ugly One Morning

-Quite Ugly One Morning is Christopher Brookmyre's first novel which introduces Jack Parlabane, the writer's most used character.
-It was published to popular and critical acclaim, winning the inaugural First Blood Award for the best first crime novel of the year.
+Quote Uhlulwa One Morning is Christopher Brookmyre's first novel, and it introduces Jack Parlabane, the writer's most used character.
+It was published to popular and critical acclaim, winning the inaugural Critics' First Blood Award for the best first crime novel of the year.
 Comedian Ed Byrne is known for being a fan of this story, as well as a friend of the author: he also chose it for his appearance on Radio 4's A Good Read.

 Plot

 Summary

 Jack Parlabane rents a flat from a friend in Edinburgh (which just happens to be opposite a police station), and investigating the unpleasant murder of a gambling medic in the flat below proves too much to resist, the victim mutilated and the crime scene grossly vandalized; the victim, Dr Jeremy Ponsonby, is tied up, missing both his nose and his index fingers, had his throat cut, and the crime scene is covered in urine and faeces and vomit, the latter being from the postman who found the body.
 Parlabane soon finds himself involved with a number of characters including Darren Mortlake, a hit-man from Essex, Dr Sarah Slaughter, the dead doctor's ex-wife, lesbian with attitude DC Jenny Dalziel, and crooked hospital trust administrator Stephen Lime.

 The book takes its name from a song from Warren Zevon's 1991 album Mr. Bad Example.
 It was followed by the best seller Country of the Blind in 1997 which again involved Jack Parlabane.